 Women and girls in Afghanistan are constantly seeking ways to move forward, to prosper, to shape their own and their country’s future.
 And to work on sustainable peace.
 Cordaid’s aim is to support them.

-Read more about this in the following articles:
+Read more about inclusive peace and women’s participation in the Afghan peace process in the following articles:

 Interview by Frank van Lierde, corporate journalist at Cordaid